SeanJA/cacheable-trait/README.md

-# laravel-cacheable
+# cacheable-trait
-Simple trait to easy cache per-method.
+Simple configurable trait to add caching per-method.

 ##How to use it: